peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

-* `vector` (Type: Array.&lt;number>)<br>A 3-element vector giving the X, Y, and Z coordinates of the 3D point to transform.
+* `vector` (Type: Array.&lt;number>)<br>A 3-element vector giving the x-, y-, and z-coordinates of the 3D point to transform.
-* `matrix` (Type: Array.&lt;number>)<br>A 4 &times; 4 matrix to use to transform the vector according to the MathUtil.mat4projectVec3 method, before the transformed vector is converted to window coordinates. <br>This parameter will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>. <br>If the matrix includes a projection transform returned by MathUtil.mat4ortho, MathUtil.mat4perspective, or similar MathUtil methods, then in the <i>window coordinate</i> space, X coordinates increase rightward, Y coordinates increase upward, and Z coordinates within the view volume range from 0 to 1 and increase from front to back, unless otherwise specified in those methods' documentation.
-If "yUp" is omitted or is a "falsy" value, the Y coordinates increase downward instead of upward or vice versa.
+* `matrix` (Type: Array.&lt;number>)<br>A 4 &times; 4 matrix to use to transform the vector according to the MathUtil.mat4projectVec3 method, before the transformed vector is converted to window coordinates. <br>This parameter will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>. <br>If the matrix includes a projection transform returned by MathUtil.mat4ortho, MathUtil.mat4perspective, or similar MathUtil methods, then in the <i>window coordinate</i> space, x-coordinates increase rightward, y-coordinates increase upward, and z-coordinates within the view volume range from 0 to 1 and increase from front to back, unless otherwise specified in those methods' documentation.
+If "yUp" is omitted or is a "falsy" value, the y-coordinates increase downward instead of upward or vice versa.
 * `viewport` (Type: Array.&lt;number>)<br>A 4-element array specifying the starting position and size of the viewport in window units (such as pixels).
-In order, the four elements are the starting position's X coordinate, its Y coordinate, the viewport's width, and the viewport's height.
+In order, the four elements are the starting position's x-coordinate, its y-coordinate, the viewport's width, and the viewport's height.
 Throws an error if the width or height is less than 0.
-* `yUp` (Type: boolean) (optional)<br>If omitted or a "falsy" value, reverses the sign of the Y coordinate returned by the MathUtil.mat4projectVec3 method before converting it to window coordinates.
-If true, the Y coordinate will remain unchanged.
-If window Y coordinates increase upward, the viewport's starting position is at the lower-left corner.
+* `yUp` (Type: boolean) (optional)<br>If omitted or a "falsy" value, reverses the sign of the y-coordinate returned by the MathUtil.mat4projectVec3 method before converting it to window coordinates.
+If true, the y-coordinate will remain unchanged.
+If window y-coordinates increase upward, the viewport's starting position is at the lower-left corner.
 If those coordinates increase downward, the viewport's starting position is at the upper-left corner.

 #### Return Value